 - Negative TB test

 - Current immunization records

 The cost for certification ranges from $400-$1200 depending on the program you choose whether it be in a community college or a technical school.
 The costs listed may not include books, uniforms, and equipment.
 You may want to be sure to budget for these additional items.
 Some programs do offer tuition assistance with scholarships and grants.
-There are also programs that are for free which can be found on this link.
+There are also programs that are at a low cost which can be found on this link.

-Free CNA Classes & Nurse Aide Training Courses in Maine
+CNA Classes & Nurse Aide Courses in Maine

 There are many options for CNA programs to choose from in Maine.
 Below are some programs that we had found.
 Please be sure to contact them directly should you have any questions.

 !– wp:paragraph –>

 CNA Programs in Maine